French businesses ‘hoping for a new Thatcher’

 “Personally, I’m feeling positive,” said Guillaume Belhommet, director of Sensus Marketing, a start-up based near Nantes in western France.

 “I’m optimistic because the reaction of our government has been positive.
-As Mr Valls said, the engine of the economy, which are the companies, have to be liberated, the government understands they need to change.”
+As Mr Valls said, the engine of the economy, which are the companies, have to be liberated, the government understands they need to change.”it

 However, not everyone is convinced by the government’s new business-friendly approach.
 Some wonder if it may be a case of lots of talk, but little action.